carinam17/carinam17.github.io/Downloads/README.md

+# Resource Area

 Here are resources for various topics in mathematics, information technology, and writing.
 Reach out to me if you have questions, comments, or suggestions about these materials.
 And check back in periodically as I continue to upload resources.

 ## Mathematics

 I have tutored and taught mathematics for years.
-Here are some exercises, guides, notes, and strategies I have recommended to students to help them progress at a faster pace as well as achieve better outcomes in their courses.
+Here are some exercises, guides, notes, and strategies I have created for students to help them progress at a faster pace and achieve better outcomes in their courses.
 The full set of resources will be released as Turnkey Mathematics in fall of 2019.

 ### Factoring Numbers Practice

 The ability to factor quickly and accurately can help immensely.
 It will help you simplify and add fractions, factor polynomials, and work with ratios among other mathematical tasks.

 Use these [**exercises**]({{ carinam17.github.io }}/Downloads/Factoring_Practice.pdf) to factor numbers quickly.
 Print them out or simply write them on a sheet of paper to build this key skill.
-You may also use a whiteboard to erase and start over again.
+You may also use a whiteboard to quickly erase and repeat the exercises.

 ## Quick Reviews